 Service Registry is based on Eureka, Netflix's Service Discovery server and client.

-Refer to the sample apps in the "greeting" repository to follow along with code in this section.
+See the sample apps in the greeting repository to follow along with code in this section.